chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 ---
 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1b7aZamr065WPuLpq9C4RU6irB59gbX_K)

-**Convolutional Neural Networks (CNN)** were originally invented for computer vision (CV) and now are the building block of state-of-the-art CV models.
-One of the earliest applications of CNN in Natural Language Processing (NLP) was introduced in the paper ***Convolutional Neural Networks for Sentence Classification*** (Kim, 2014).
+**Convolutional Neural Networks (CNN)** were originally invented for computer vision and now are the building blocks of state-of-the-art CV models.
+One of the earliest applications of CNN in Natural Language Processing was introduced in the paper ***Convolutional Neural Networks for Sentence Classification*** (Kim, 2014).
 With the same idea as in computer vision, CNN model is used as an feature extractor that encodes semantic features of sentences before these features are fed to a classifier.

 With only a simple one-layer CNN trained on top of pretrained word vectors and little hyperparameter tuning, the model achieves excellent results on multiple sentence-level classification tasks.
-CNN models are now used widely other NLP tasks such as translation or question answering as a part of a more complex architecture.
+CNN models are now used widely in other NLP tasks such as translation and question answering as a part of a more complex architecture.

-When implementing the original paper (Kim, 2014) in PyTorch, I needed to put many pieces together to complete this project.
-This article serves as a complete guide to CNN for sentence classification tasks accompnied with advice for practioners.
+When implementing the original paper (Kim, 2014) in PyTorch, I needed to put many pieces together to complete the project.
+This article serves as a complete guide to CNN for sentence classification tasks accompanied with advice for practioners.
 It will cover:
 - Tokenizing and building vocabuilary from text data
 - Loading pretrained fastText word vectors and creating embedding layer for fine-tuning
 - Building and training CNN model with PyTorch